 There are a limited number of adoptive homes, limited space in rescues.
-The most important thing you could do is practice TNR (Trap/Neuter/Return) on the cats in your neighborhood and prevent the litter of kittens in your yard!
+The most important thing you could do is practice TNR (Trap/Neuter/Return) on the cats in your neighborhood and prevent the next litter of kittens in your yard!

-While Feral Fixers has been at work in DuPage County, neutering over 9,500 cats in eight and a half years, the numbers of cats euthanized at DuPage County Animal Care & Control has been steadily decreasing.
-In 2013, 2014, 2015, and 2016, there were zero adoptable cats euthanized each year.
-In 2016, the intake and euthanization of feral cats was under 40 (this from a high of 348 in 2007).
+While Feral Fixers has been at work in DuPage County, neutering over 13,000 cats in 14 years, the numbers of cats euthanized at DuPage County Animal Care & Control has been steadily decreasing.
 The practice of TNR is working and the numbers are proof.
-The number of calls from residents with new, large colonies has been decreasing too!

 Feral Fixers can help feral cat caretakers take care of spaying/neutering, instruct on care of kittens, facilitate the placement of kittens in shelters, assist in adoptions, but our resources are limited and can only take in a small number of kittens ourselves.
-Therefore, prevention thru TNR is the key to resolving cat overpopulation in Elmhurst and DuPage County.
+Therefore, prevention thru TNR is the key to resolving cat overpopulation in DuPage County.

-When you see stray and feral cats in your yard, your neighborhood, contact Feral Fixers so that the numbers of cats do not increase and you do not end up with

-Kittens In Your Yard!
+When you see stray and feral cats in your yard, your neighborhood, contact Feral Fixers so that the numbers of cats do not increase and you do not end up with Kittens In Your Yard!